-Geology and Beery Walks in north Norfolk 2016
+Geology Walk and Beery Walks in north Norfolk 2017

 North Norfolk has a fascinating landscape and the Northfolk Project has established a strong public following over more than 20 years.
 Join one of Martin Warren's renowned Geology Walks and let your imagination rip as we journey back in time.

-This year there are more walks than ever; not just Geology Walks but also Beery Walks that include tastings of beer from Poppyland Microbrewery.
+This year there are not just Geology Walks but also two Beery Walks that include tastings of beer from my Poppyland Microbrewery.
 Whatever the weather we shall find lots to interest us and due to the local microclimate - or is it the tides? - we are often miraculously blessed with fine weather on our geology walks.

 There will be as little jargon as possible, so the walks are suitable for everyone over 8 years old.
 There is a mix of distances and challenges too but none are really taxing for reasonably fit people.
 We cover an enormous span of time and we will transport you to lost worlds that have been rediscovered through the wonders of geological science.
 Find out about our world of contrasts - variously, a greenhouse world and an ice house world, with rising and falling sea-levels, waxing and waning forests and ice-sheets.
 See the river deposits that tell us about the time when Norfolk was 'big game' country.
 See the glacial deposits from when Norfolk resembled the Arctic.
 Stand on an ancient sea bed.
 Find out how the lumps and bumps in the landscape came to be that way they are.
 It is essential that you book in advance, especially for the Beery Walks, as this is a legal requirement if I am providing beer.

 Children over 8 are welcome but don't let that put adults off; there are seldom a lot of children and they are always well behaved.

 Geology and Beery Walks in 2017 (click on links for details)

 |April 12||Wed||Overstrand-Sidestrand||1.30pm-4.15||More challenging||Email to book|